djgroen/facs/docs/fabcovid19.rst

         fabsim localhost covid19_ensemble:config='test',cores=4,replicas=1,starting_infections=460,measures=measures,solver=pfacs

-If you ran an ensemble jobs, you may need to do averaging across runs on the output csv files before plotting, in that case you can type:
+If you ran an ensemble job, you may need to do averaging across runs on the output csv files before plotting, in that case, you can type:

 .. code-block:: sh